Wanham, Alberta

 Wanham (/ˈwɑːnəm/) is a hamlet in northern Alberta, Canada within Birch Hills County.
 It is located 29 km east of Rycroft along Highway 49 and approximately 106 km north of Grande Prairie, in the farmlands of Peace River Country.
 Saddle River, a tributary of Peace River, flows immediately north of the community.
 The origin of the name Wanham could have come from Wanham in England.

 The local economy is based on agriculture and ranching, the settlement being an agricultural service centre for the surrounding farms.
 A wood products plant, Newpro, was previously the largest employer in the settlement.
 It was announced it was closing in January 2006.

 History

 It was established in 1916 as a station on the Edmonton, Dunvegan and British Columbia Railway.
 The first post office was built in 1918.

 It was incorporated as a village, but dissolved and merged with Birch Hills County in 1999 by Order in Council 458/99.
-Birch Hills County's municipal office is located in Wanham.
+Birch Hills County's municipal office is in Wanham.